 5.4 Purpose:

-The purpose of this recommended practice is to provide value settings to improve the performance in the automotive environment of IEEE802 devices as well as reduce mutual interference between IEEE802 devices and other devices on the 2.4GHz ISM band.
+This document will not include a purpose clause.

 5.5 Need for the Project:

 Wireless LAN (WLAN) devices are used in diverse environments.
 One of the environments with rapidly increasing deployment is the automotive environment.
 However, this environment differs from the enterprise or residential environments that are the focus of the majority of the other standards.
 In particular, very high congestion of both access points and stations (e.g. in traffic jams) situations with inter-AP distance of about 2m-3m and rapid time varying channel due to automotive mobility.
 Additionally the effect of the vehicle mobility on the channel even in the scenario of static AP and STAs inside the vehicle due to signal reflections from outside elements, as well as the use of other non IEEE 802.11 technologies in the 2.4GHz ISM band and the need to coexist with them.